iva2k/total-app/CREATING.md

 pnpm install @mdi/js @fortawesome/free-solid-svg-icons
 ```

-Modify `tailwind.config.cjs` file to use konsta (see source in repo).
+Modify `tailwind.config.cjs` file to use Svelte UX (see source in repo).

-??
 Insert `SvelteUIProvider` wrapper element from the framework into `src/routes/+layout.svelte` (see source in repo).

 Add example page `src/routes/svelteux/+page.svelte` and add route to `src/lib/components/header/PureHeader.svelte` (see sources in repo).